Where we work

 Our teams of experts are strategically placed in emergency hotspots around the world.
 They're fully equipped with the best tools – mobile clinics, life-saving medicine and nutrition supplements – to save lives in the first stages of an emergency.

 Every minute counts

 When disaster strikes, the first minutes, hours and days are critical.
-That's when children's suffering is most intense and most lives are lost.
+That's when children's suffering is most intense and the most lives are lost.

 In those initial moments, as children and families face the reality of what's happened to them – as time is ticking away – our Emergency Health Unit will be ready to act.
 This rapid response could be the difference between life and death.
 Every minute counts.